Gopal Krishna Gokhale: Indian National Congress, Tilak and the Split at Surat

 In January 1908, Tilak was arrested on charge of sedition and sentenced to six years imprisonment and dispatched to Mandalay.
 This left the whole political field open for the moderates.
 When Tilak was arrested, Gokhale was in England.
 Lord Morley, the Secretary of State for India, was opposed to Tilak's arrest.
 However, the Viceroy Lord Minto did not listen to him and considered Tilak's activities as seditious and his arrest necessary for the maintenance of law and order.

 Gokhale's one major difference with Tilak centred around one of his pet issues, the Age of Consent Bill introduced by the British Imperial Government, in 1891–92.
 Gokhale and his fellow liberal reformers, wishing to purge what they saw as superstitions and abuses in their native Hinduism, supported the Consent Bill to curb child marriage abuses.
 Though the Bill was not extreme, only raising the age of consent from ten to twelve, Tilak took issue with it; he did not object to the idea of moving towards the elimination of child marriage, but rather to the idea of British interference with Hindu tradition.
 For Tilak, such reform movements were not to be sought under imperial rule when they would be enforced by the British, but rather after independence was achieved, when Indians would enforce it on themselves.
 The bill however became law in the Bombay Presidency.
 The two leaders also vied for the control of the Poona Sarvajanik Sabha and the founding of the Deccan Sabha by Gokhale in 1896 was the consequence of Tilak coming out ahead.

 Gokhale was deeply concerned with the future of Congress after the split in Surat.
 He thought it necessary to unite the rival groups, and in this connection he sought the advice of Annie Besant.
 Gokhale died on 19 February 1915.
-On his deathbed, he reportedly expressed to his friend Sethur a wish to see the Congress united.
+On his deathbed, he reportedly expressed to his friend S. S. Setlur a wish to see the Congress united.
 Despite their differences, Gokhale and Tilak had great respect for each other's patriotism, intelligence, work and sacrifice.
 Following Gokhale's death, Tilak wrote an editorial in Kesari paying glowing tributes to Gokhale.

 Economist with liberal policy

 Gokhale's mentor, justice M.G.
 Ranade started the Sarvajanik Sabha Journal.
 Gokhale assisted him.
 Gokhale's deposition before the Welby Commission on the financial condition of India won him accolades.
 His speeches on the budget in the Central Legislative Council were unique, with thorough statistical analysis.
 He appealed to the reason.
 He played a leading role in bringing about Morley-Minto Reforms, the beginning of constitutional reforms in India.
 A comprehensive biography of Gopal Krishna Gokhale by Govind Talwalkar portrays Gokhale's work in the context of his time, giving the historical background in the 19th century.
 Gokhale was a scholar, social reformer, and a statesman, arguably the greatest Indian liberal.
-VG Kale has provided an account of the economic reforms pursued by Gokhale in the Vicerory's Legislative Council and outside till 1916.
+V.G.
+Kale has provided an account of the economic reforms pursued by Gokhale in the Viceroy's Legislative Council and outside till 1916.